apollographql/router/.changesets/feat_garypen_2002_subgraph_batching.md

         enabled: true
 ```

-Note: `all` may be over-ridden by `subgraphs`.
+Note: `all` can be overridden by `subgraphs`.
 This applies in general for all router subgraph configuration options.

 To learn more, see [query batching in Apollo docs](https://www.apollographql.com/docs/router/executing-operations/query-batching/).